4rays/ios-app-template/README.md

-# iOS App Template
+# Indigo Stack 🔵🟣 Apple Platforms

 ## Getting Started

-This project uses [Tuist](https://tuist.dev/) to manage the project.
+The Indigo stack uses [Tuist](https://tuist.dev/) for organizing and managing the project structure, dependencies, and build settings for Apple platform applications.

 ### Setup